VityaSchel/lufin/CONTRIBUTING.md

 Please take a moment to test your changes before submitting them using the `test` runner.
 Install Docker and Docker Compose, start Docker daemon, execute the ./start.sh script to start end-to-end testing of all Lufin components combinations.

+Keep in mind that the frontend is built using [FSD](https://feature-sliced.design/) methodology.

+We maintain support for baseline most popular browsers versions.
+Any features available as ["baseline"](https://web-platform-dx.github.io/web-features/) can be used freely in the code.
+Any features that are going to be implemented in browsers in near future can be added with a polyfill.

 ## Translation

 Learn how to contribute support for your language or fix translation.